This is part 3 of a 5 part series on enduring through suffering by building resilience.

 But even if I am being poured out like a drink offering on the sacrifice and service coming from your faith, I am glad and rejoice with all of you.
 So you too should be glad and rejoice with me.
 (Phil.
 2:17-18)

 Now I rejoice in what I am suffering for you, and I fill up in my flesh what is still lacking in regard to Christ’s afflictions, for the sake of His body, which is the church.
-(Phil.
-1:24)
+(Col. 1:24)

 Rejoice in the Lord always.
 I will say it again: Rejoice!
 (Phil.
 4:4)